toddledev/documentation/docs/09-variables/01-overview/index.md

 - User preferences for the current session

 ## Variable scope
-Variables in toddle follow strict scoping rules.
+Variables in toddle follow strict scoping rules to maintain component independence.
 They are only accessible within the component or page where they are defined.
-This means, parent and child components cannot access each other's variables.
+This means parent and child components cannot access each other's variables.

 This encapsulation provides significant benefits:
 - Prevents unexpected side effects